Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card on the far right represents the object being viewed, be it an idea, relationship, or the self.
-Seven of Sites (St. Toad's): A pause to check on the progress of your labors.
+Click for DetailsThe card visible at the center of the cross represents the obstacle that stands in your way - it may even be something that sounds good but is not actually to your benefit.
+Seven of Coins (Assessment): A pause to check on the progress of your labors.
 Making difficult financial decisions.
 Exercising patience and perseverance.
 Evaluating the status of your work and your options for the future.